sukjo/dynamic_resume/README.md

 The special ingredient here is the `visibility` column, which allows you to include or exclude an experience in a quick and non-destructive way.
 This is helpful when you need to refine your past experiences for a specific role, or if you want to keep your past and current résumé data all in one place.

+Once you're happy with the contents, serve your site to localhost in the browser and use the `print` command to open up a preview of your fully formatted résumé.
+You can either print the document directly or save the file as a PDF to send off into the world.

 One thing to note as you use this template is that sometimes the content will spill over one page.
 This is a good indicator that you need to refine the number of experiences you are including.
 If the spillage is minor, I usually tweak the content and/or styling to make sure everything fits on one page.

 This template was made by Jo Suk using Ben Borgers' [opensheet API](https://github.com/benborgers/opensheet#readme) and Chia Amisola's [sheet sites](https://ambient.institute/i/sheets/) tutorial.